-Individual security selection decisions are made by Angel Oak and based on fundamental research and analysis to identify issuers with the ability to improve their credit profile over time with attractive valuations, resulting in both income and potential capital appreciation.
-In selecting investments, including Structured Products, the Sub-Advisers may consider maturity, yield, and ratings information and opportunities for price appreciation among other criteria.
+Angel Oak's investment decisions are made based on fundamental research and analysis to identify issuers with the ability to improve their credit profile over time with attractive valuations, resulting in both income and potential capital appreciation.
+In selecting investments, including Structured Products, Angel Oak may consider maturity, yield and ratings information and opportunities for price appreciation among other criteria.
 Angel Oak also analyzes a variety of factors when selecting investments for the Fund, such as collateral quality, credit support, structure and market conditions.
 Angel Oak attempts to diversify risks that arise from position sizes, geography, ratings, duration, deal structure and collateral values.
-Angel Oak will also seek to invest in securities that have relatively low volatility.
 Angel Oak seeks to limit risk of principal by targeting assets that it considers undervalued.
-From time to time, the Fund may allocate its assets so as to focus on particular types of securities.